-Traditionally, when a musician would hear the word placement when it comes to music, the placement opportunity is actually a music licensing opportunity.
-Music licensing opportunities allow you to place your music in advertising opportunities that include TV shows, movies, video games, and commercials.
+Originally, when a musician would hear the word placement when it comes to music, the placement opportunity is actually a music licensing opportunity.
+This would also be considered a major music placement if it's on a major show, movie, or game.
+Music licensing opportunities allow you to place your music in advertising opportunities including TV shows, movies, video games, and commercials.

-As you can imagine, these are the prime type of placements that most artists and musicians are looking to score the most.
+As you can imagine, these are the prime type of placements that many artists and producers are looking to score the most.
 When you get a placement in a major opportunity like a popular show, not only will you be earning a pretty penny from that placement that is thousands of dollars, but you'll be getting heard by millions of people.

 There are some licensing opportunities you can get that won't even make you a few hundred bucks, but it will be a good experience to learn from.
-For example, if a somewhat popular Youtuber is using a music platform that has several thousand tracks available for licensing, they might pick your track and you might make a few bucks and get heard by 1000 people or so.
+For example, if a pretty popular Youtuber is using a music platform that has thousands of tracks available for licensing, they might pick your track and you might make a few bucks and get heard by 1000 people or so.
 Still not bad!

-The term music placement has also been popping up a lot recently when it comes to getting picked for a popular music discovery channel on Youtube or a popular discovery playlist on Spotify.
-These opportunities can be very huge, getting you over a million streams for example if you get a placement on an official Spotify editorial playlist or a placed on a big Youtube channel like Majestic Casual (I got one song on there before!).
+The term "music placement" has also been popping up a lot recently when it comes to getting picked for a popular music discovery channel on Youtube or a discovery playlist on Spotify.
+These opportunities can be very huge, getting you over a million streams if you, for example, get a placement on an official Spotify editorial playlist, or get placed on a big Youtube channel like Majestic Casual (I got one song on there before!).

-Like licensing placements but even worse, there are thousands of channels and playlists that offer placements but have the smallest or no following at all.
-I'm currently getting promoted by several playlists on Spotify that have gotten me like 10 plays at most.
+Like licensing placements but even lesser known, there are thousands of channels and playlists that offer placements but have the smallest followings or no listeners at all.
+I'm currently getting promoted by several playlists on Spotify that have gotten me 10 plays at most.
 Bless their hearts for trying, but it isn't doing much.